ray2060/ray2060.github.io/README.md

 # Ray's weblog

-This is the source files of [Ray's weblog](https://www.pythoner.work) hosted by GitHub Pages.
+This is the source files of [Ray's weblog](https://www.pythoner.work) rendered by Hugo and hosted by Cloudflare Pages.